Nishanthsy04/Resume-CV-Design-N19/README.md

 # Resume-CV-Design-N19
-Sample the Resume/CV Design using HTML and CSS
+Sample Resume/CV Design using HTML and CSS